CodingMilitia/Blog/content/posts/2021-03-14-setting-up-demos-in-azure-part-2-github-actions.md

 ## Deploying things

-With everything in place, we can finally deploy (and teardown) things.
+With everything in place, we can finally deploy (and tear down) things.

 Click on the "Actions" entry in the repository top menu, select the workflow to run, click "Run workflow", select the branch and again "Run workflow" on the modal that popped up.